Heroku Enterprise Overview

 standard-1x dyno running for a month

 Dyno usage is aggregated across all apps that are part of the Heroku Enterprise account.
-It is prorated to the second and dyno units are consumed only for the period of time when the dyno is in use.
+It’s prorated to the second, and dyno units are consumed only for the period of time when the dyno is in use.
 For example, if you start 10

-standard-1x dynos on the 1st of the month and scale it down to 5 for the second part of the month, you would have only consumed 7.5 dyno units.
-Also, if your app runs every other day and uses 1
+standard-1x dynos on the 1st of the month and scale it down to 5 for the second half of the month, you would have only consumed 7.5 dyno units.
+As another example, if your app runs every other day and uses 1

 standard-1x dyno, you would have only used up 0.5 dyno units at the end of the month.